 |

-Jobs for Life Productive work that utilizes our gifts affirms dignity More than 20% of youths in Latin America are neither studying nor looking for work.
-This percentage is even higher in marginalized communities.
-Our 16-week Jobs for Life course prepares people to work, guiding them through the development and execution of a vocational plan appropriate to their situation.
-Participants graduate with interviewing skills, a resume, letter of recommendation, and a short-term and 5-year plan, plus a lot of practical experience looking for work.
-Eighty-five percent of graduates find work during or shortly after the course, or continue their education as a part of their vocational plan. |
+Productive work affirms dignity In Latin America, more than 20% of youth are neither studying nor employed—a number even higher in marginalized communities.
+Our 16-week Jobs for Life course equips participants with the skills and confidence to pursue meaningful work.
+Through guided development of a personalized vocational plan, participants gain interviewing skills, a polished resume, a letter of recommendation, and both short- and long-term career goals.
+They also gain hands-on experience in job searching.
+85% of graduates find employment during or shortly after the course, or continue their education as part of their vocational plan. |

 English speakers have an edge in the job market